tuangeek/image-match/README.md

 [![Documentation Status](https://readthedocs.org/projects/image-match/badge/?version=latest)](https://image-match.readthedocs.org/en/latest/)

 # image-match
-image-match is a simple package for finding approximate image matches from a corpus.
+image-match is a simple (now Python 3!) package for finding approximate image matches from a corpus.
 It is similar, for instance, to [pHash](http://www.phash.org/), but includes a database backend that easily scales to billions of images and supports sustained high rates of image insertion: up to 10,000 images/s on our